How to find good places to eat when away from home

 Often locals eat most of their meals at home, especially in a country where there’s not a big culture of going out to restaurants.
 The locals in Morocco were close to useless when I was there because of that.
 When I was on a self-guided cycling trip through rural Portugal, it wasn’t unusual to find just one single place to eat in a village of a thousand people or more.
 And even then it was because it doubled as a coffee shop and bar.
 I didn’t ask where I should eat, I asked where I could eat!

 When there’s not much of a restaurant culture among the locals, then the expats can be a good source of info.
 They’re often eating out more, they’ve got disposable income for it, and the retired ones have plenty of time on their hands.
-Trying different restaurants is like a hobby for them.
+Trying different great restaurants is like a hobby for them and are the most likely people besides tourists to be leaving customer reviews.

 In some cities, such as San Miguel de Allende in Mexico, Cuenca in Ecuador, or Marbella in Spain, it’s the foreigners with money who are keeping many restaurants thriving, especially on weeknights.
 So naturally they have the best insight on the higher-end places.
 (Though often not so much on the most authentic places where they can’t get by in English.
 Or the markets they’re scared to eat at.)